KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/15-city-kingdom.md

 **Zenetist Clarification:** Traditional Norse cosmology interprets **Ragnarok** as a *cyclical* dissolution and renewal of the gods.
 Zenetism, however, affirms a **single-trajectory** cosmology: Asgard's demise reflects the terminal accumulation of **Entropic load**, *not* a metaphysical cycle.
-*The refraction is symbolic, not doctrinal; no cyclical law applies within the Zenetist lattice.*
+*The refraction is symbolic, not doctrinal; no cosmological cycle applies within the Zenetist lattice.*

 ---